jagthebeetle/enso/README.md

 # 🐍 enso
 Compose and run task graphs.
-In part, this is a study in type-checking.
+In part, this is a study in Typescript's type-checking.

 ## Results
 ### `type` can be preferable to `interface`